PiotrWojniak/MS2/README.md

 + On the footer there are icons which once pressed link directly to the social media sites.
 It also features a copy right notice.

 ## Features left to implement
+1. Information window obove marker will be display beside map
 # Technology

 1. [HTML](https://en.wikipedia.org/wiki/HTML) - to creating structure and layout of the webpsite.